-Figure D.2(2) Map showing previous location of AURN NO2 monitoring site Eskdalemuir
+Figure D.2(2) Map showing location of AURN NO2 monitoring site Eskdalemuir

-During 2022 data from the Eskdalemuir AURN has not been recorded due to what is understood to be technical issue between other equipment operating at the Observatory and the AURN.
+During 2022 data from the Eskdalemuir AURN has not been recorded due to what was understood to be technical issue between other equipment operating at the Observatory and the AURN.
+Eskdalemuir AURN became operational from July 2023.